 How to Keep Your Bills to a Minimum

-There are a few simple things you can do to help save on the cost of heating your water, so start with these tips!
+You can do a few simple things to help save on the cost of heating your water, so start with these tips!

 Reducing Water Heater Electricity Usage

 One way to save electricity on the water heater is by lowering its thermostat setting.
-Controlling it below 120 degrees Fahrenheit can reduce your energy bill significantly since you won’t have to keep reheating this appliance so often.
+Controlling it below 120 degrees Fahrenheit can reduce your energy bill significantly since you won’t have to reheat this appliance so often.

 Other options include installing an insulation blanket around the tank, upgrading your old model and sticking with a unit that has been rated Energy Star compliant, or switching over entirely to a system known as instantaneous heating of water which requires no waiting time for hot showers because they are always ready when needed!